New Player Guide

 There are many ways to create a character.
 The one that is listed is just a single way, so go with what you feel most comfortable doing.
 We at the Hero's Library often get questions about where people should even start when designing a character.
 This guide answers that question.

-- The first step in creating a character is to look over our rulebook (available below).
+- The next step is to look over our rulebook (available below).
 No, we do not mean to memorize even a quarter of it at this stage.
 Just read it over and get a feel for the game, maybe poke around on our Facebook Page.

 - Set aside all concepts and ideas of a character sheet.
 You will be building your sheet around your character concept.